Language Teaching in the 21st Century

 These language schools will exist for one reason – they will help American companies grow profits from a better fit into the global economy.
 Random education of children in languages will not continue because the funding won’t be there and because it has never merited the funding in the first place.

-The tightening of the belt of American society will, within the decade, result in a complete overall, a near elimination, of language teaching jobs in secondary schools and universities as we know them to exist now in 2015.
+The tightening of the belt of American society will, in this century, result in a complete overall, a near elimination, of language teaching jobs in secondary schools and universities as we know them to exist now.

-Of course, English will become the universal language at the management level in the emerging global business models, but the most successful companies will employ workers who are fluent in the language of the culture with which they do business.
+Of course, English will become the universal language at the management level in the emerging global business models, but the most successful companies will employ workers who are fluent in the language of the culture with which they do business, echoing this famous statement by Nelson Mandela:

 Therefore, there will be an increasingly pronounced need for at least some of the workers in any company to have at least some degree of fluency in the targeted language.